itskingori/sanaa/docs/index.md

 The generated file should have been uploaded to an S3 bucket (by that point) and the API response should contain a signed link to it.

-The current implementation assumes that Sanaa's _**role is purely to render what you ask it to and provide you with a means to fetch it**_.
+The current implementation assumes that Sanaa's role is purely to render what you ask it to and provide you with a means to fetch it.
 This emphasis on a single-responsibility made for a simple design.
 So, it's left up to you to use the result as you wish.